"The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect."

 Use Color with Care

-If you use only color to impart meaning on your website, you are holding back information from vision impaired users-including the estimated nine percent of men who are color deficient or color blind.
+If you use only color to impart meaning on your website, you are holding back information from vision impaired users.
+One form of vision impairment is color-deficiency, or what is commonly called color blindness.
+One might expect the percentage of affected people to be relatively constant in all countries; however, this is far from the truth.
+In most Caucasian societies up to 1 in 10 men suffer, but only 1 in 100 Eskimos are color blind.
 The most common broad category of color-blindness is often called red-green color-blindness.
 For someone who is color-blind, a website that uses a green square to signify "Go" and a red square to signify "Stop" could be very confusing.

 It is nearly impossible to make all web pages accessible for all users, but we need to try to make web pages work for as many users as possible.
-Indeed, the aforementioned legislation makes it mandatory for us to do our best to make our web pages accessible to all students/staff at UNI.
-Here are the major categories of disability types that could interfere with being able to use the Web:
+In fact, there is legislation that makes it mandatory for us to do our best to make our web pages accessible to all users.
+Here are the major categories of disability types that could interfere with Web usability:

 Inability to use a mouse